-Appendix 3: Summary of commonly requested access arrangements showing where an application to NEBOSH is required
+Appendix 3: Summary of commonly requested access arrangements showing where an application to NEBOSH is required if a digital assessment is taking place at a venue organised by the Learning Partner, then these adjustments are at their discretion.

 This table lists the most commonly requested adjustments and shows where an application to NEBOSH is required.